ardagnir/pterosaur/README.md

 **contentonly**: When set to false, pterosaur uses vim in the chrome areas of the browser window (like the awesomebar and firebug).
 When set to true, only web content uses vim.
 Defaults to false.

+**allowprivate**: By default, pterosaur will *not* send keys typed in private browsing mode to vim.
+If you set this to true, it will not treat private browsing any differently than normal browsing.

 **autorestart**: Defaults to true.
 If you quit vim with autorestart enabled, vim will start back up automatically.
 Otherwise, typing :q in normal mode will make pterosaur unusable.

 **vimbinary**: Set this to the path of the vim binary you want pterosaur to use.
 Pick a [terminal vim binary with +clientserver enabled](#vim-info).